4 hours of sleep a night - is that enough?

-	- Problems with the sleep rhythm: There are many tips against insomnia.
-One of them: a regular sleep rhythm.
-And that's what killed me in Canada.
-Because, of course, my body reported in the middle of the night, although every day a little later: "get up".
+- Problems with the sleep rhythm: There are numerous tips against insomnia.
+One of them: a regular sleep pattern.
+And that was exactly my fate in Canada.
+Because of course my body reported in the middle of the night, if every day a little later: "Get up".

 - Movement helps: Sport actually helps.
 Not just at bedtime but also when falling asleep again.
 So I went jogging around 3 in Banff at night.
 But when I was warned about stray pumas, I let it go.